 You may still be able to take legal action if poor weather caused your parasailing accident.
 In order to file a lawsuit, there must be an element of negligence involved in the accident.
 While the weather may have caused the accident, a parasailing operator may have been negligent in allowing a flight in poor conditions.
 Contact Bisnar Chase for guidance.

 When hiring an attorney for an injury or wrongful death case, you should choose a law firm that offers a free initial consultation and a ‘No Win, No Fee’ promise.
-Bisnar Chase uses this system to serve clients, working on contingency to make sure victims do not have to pay out of pocket.
+Bisnar Chase uses this system to serve clients, working on contingency to save them from major legal expenses.
 It means that our lawyers only get paid if they win the case, and ensures that everyone can afford our services.

 In California, there is a statute of limitations on injury lawsuits.
 This means that you must file a lawsuit within two years of your accident taking place.
 It is always better to act sooner rather than later.

 There is no set time limit for a personal injury lawsuit.
 If you are hurt while parasailing, legal proceedings could take weeks, months, or years.
 The timeframe will always depend on the details of your case.
 It will be quicker if a compensatory settlement is reached, rather than a case going to trial.